ChloeKBY/odydesserts/README.md

 It was a ton of fun but also a lot of dumb troubleshooting that could've been solved in 25 minutes yet it took me 2 hours.
 XD I still have a ton to learn but this will do for a small school project.
 I apologize for the fact that this is in french.
-I did not have time to translate the website to english :/
+I did not have time to translate the website to english :/ All the updates are in english just because it's my first language.